ixaixim/rqcopt-reimplementation/README.txt

     └── timing.py              # get_duration function

-# questions for Isabel:
+# questions for Isabel (18.05.2025):
 # in tn_brickwall_methods, in get_riemannian_gradient_and_cost_function, why do you compute cost_F in two different ways depending on whether the reference MPO is normalized or not?
-# Note: When calculating the cost, Isabel computes the normalized Frobenius norm difference (also: she forgot to divide by two? to normalize it).
+# Note: When calculating the cost, Isabel computes the normalized Frobenius norm difference (also: should we divide by two? to normalize it).
 On the other hand, the Gibbs paper computes the Hilbert-Schmidt-Test (HST), where the cost is naturally in (0,1).
 What is the difference?
 # Frobenius norm of the difference: represents a squared euclidean distance measure between the two operators in matrix space.
 Has the term Re(Tr(U^dagW))
 # HST: insensitive to global phases.
 Has the term |Tr(U^dagW)|^2.
 Relates to the average fidelity when the unitaries act on random quantum states.